New Home Builder in Kansas City, Bickimer Homes, Discusses Energy Efficiency

 According to the Old Farmers Almanac, Kansas City in February is going to have an average temperature of 30 degrees, which is 1 degree below average.
 There will be rain, snow, and cold weather the rest of the month.
 The almanac also predicts snow as late as March 22nd before spring is able to burst onto the scene in April.

 In addition, Kansas City will have a warmer and drier spring than normal with a hot summer through late June to Late August.
 What does all this mean?
-It means you need to have an energy efficient home in order to be comfortable and not break the bank heating or cooling it.
+It means you need to have an energy efficient home in Kansas City in order to be comfortable and not break the bank heating or cooling it.

 Being a new homebuilder in Johnson County, Kansas, we like to educate our homeowners, present and future, on the efficiency of their new homes.
-Our homes are built with energy efficiency in mind.
+Our homes are built with Kansas City energy efficiency in mind.
 This means that our homes are more efficient or cost-effective, if you will, in the energy that they use.

 Our homes have a more comfortable interior climate throughout the year.
 We achieve this by using efficient HVAC systems, proper insulation techniques, foam and caulk packages that exceed minimum code requirements, and energy efficient windows.
 Furthermore, we independently inspect each home in order to receive a HERS Index score.